Shyamvegi/Fetch-api/readme.md

 The server fetches latest videos async after every 10 minutes and saves it to the db.

-This project is completely based on Django.
+This project is completely based on Django developed using previous projects.

 ## Method Used